isomerpages/moe-tanjongkatongsec/pages/Principal’s Honours List.md

 **TD@TK Application: Principal’s Honours List**

- The school’s Principal’s Honours List (PHL) is the second platform for TD@TK.
-PHL is structured according and aligned to the 3I (Imaginative-Inquisitive-Interconnectedness) framework of TD@TK below.
+<p style="text-align: justify;">The school’s Principal’s Honours List (PHL) is the second platform for TD@TK.
+PHL is structured according and aligned to the 3I (Imaginative-Inquisitive-Interconnectedness) framework of TD@TK below.</p>

 [![](/images/PHL.png)](/images/PHL.png)